…Now teach these truths to other trustworthy people who will be able to pass them on to others.” – 2 Timothy 2:2

 - Multi-venue: launched, developed and coached worship and tech for 7 different worship options, including video venues and additional space for unique styles of worship.
 (2003-2007).

 - Mentored and developed worship leaders who became worship pastors, staff members, and leaders.
-Collaboration with a team to build farm systems, raising up young leadership.
+Collaboration with a team to build farm systems, raising up young leaders.
 (2000-2015)

 - Associate Staff: directed bands, worship orchestras, and administrative tasks, planning and scheduling, administration.